dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 We also define the ``class_library`` variable here, which will be set during initialization.

-Speaking of initialization, we have now to change it in the ``init.c`` file in order to fill the things we just added:
+Speaking of initialization, now we have to change the ``init.c`` file in order to fill the things we just added:

 .. code-block:: c